Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 Course structure

-The design studio is the backbone of architectural education, this is a dedicated space from which students conduct architectural research both individually and in teams.
-Each design studio lasts 15 weeks and leads to 30 ECTS.
+The design studio is the backbone of architectural education; this is a dedicated space from which students conduct architectural research both individually and in teams.
 Each design studio is led by a distinguished local/international practitioner/s, who organizes, in dialogue with the faculty, an engaging, stimulating, and critical learning environment.
-Through the different stages of the programme, students will complete four design studio projects.
-The last design studio leads to the MArch Final Thesis which is an independent student-driven design work presented publicly and assessed by an external jury.
-Through the MArch, students are given the opportunity to show that they have acquired the knowledge, skills, traits, attitudes, and behaviors necessary for becoming ethical practitioners able to use the design process as a collaborative project aimed at living together harmoniously.
+Through the different stages of the programme, students will complete four comprehensive design studio projects, along with other supporting courses.
+Studios in the second and third semesters often include international collaborations.
+The last design studio is called MArch Final Thesis; this is an independent student-driven design work which leads to the title of MArch.
+Throughout the two-year full-time program, students are allowed to show that they have acquired the knowledge, skills, traits, attitudes, and behaviours necessary for becoming ethical practitioners able to use the design process as a collaborative project aimed at living together harmoniously.

 After graduation